Juana Azurduy de Padilla: Later life

 In 1825, upon the withdrawal of Spanish forces from Upper Peru, Azurduy petitioned the independent government for aid in returning to her hometown, newly renamed Sucre.
 In 1825, Azurduy was granted a Colonel's military pension by the independent government under Simón Bolívar.
 After visiting Azurduy to commend her service, Bolívar commented to Marshal Antonio José de Sucre: "This country should not be named Bolivia in my honor, but Padilla or Azurduy, because it was them who made it free."

 In her old age, Azurduy adopted an indigenous boy named Indalecio Sandi, who cared for her.
 The two traveled to Salta to petition the Bolivian government for the return of her father's property, seized by the Spanish.
 In 1857, her pension was revoked during bureaucratic reorganization under the government of José María Linares.
-Azurduy died impoverished on May 25, 1862 at the age of 82, and was buried in a communal grave.
+Azurduy died impoverished on May 25, 1862, at the age of 82, and was buried in a communal grave.

 Legacy

 At the time of her death on May 25, 1862, the anniversary of the 1810 revolution in Argentina, she was forgotten and in poverty, but was remembered as a hero only a century later.
 Her remains were exhumed 100 years later and moved to a mausoleum constructed in her honor in the city of Sucre.
 In Bolivia, President Evo Morales named her birthday (July 12) as the Day of Argentine-Bolivian Fellowship.
 The air terminal at Sucre is named Juana Azurduy de Padilla International Airport.
 The Azurduy Province in Bolivia is also named for her.

 In 2009, President Néstor Kirchner raised her posthumously to the rank of general of the Argentine Army.
-She also has “The National Programme for Women's Rights and Participation” of Argentina named after her.
+The National Programme for Women's Rights and Participation of Argentina named after her.
 Azurduy was also the subject of a children's cartoon designed to promote knowledge of Argentine history.
-In spring 2014, a bas relief sculpture of Azurduy was on display as part of an outdoor exhibition of famous Latin Americans in the Pan American Union Building in Washington, DC.
+In spring 2014, a bas relief sculpture of Azurduy was on display as part of an outdoor exhibition of famous Latin Americans in the Pan American Union Building in Washington, D.C.